Vivotek CamCloud Setup Guide v1

 image2 542w574h

-Once you click on next, you’ll have to add in your camera’s username, password, IP address, RTSP port, and HTTP port.
+Once you click on next, you’ll have to add in your camera’s username, , IP address, RTSP port, and HTTP port.
 This means your RTSP & HTTP ports need to be forwarded on your

 router.
 Make sure to use an “admin” user as other levels have no access to use the APIs.